-What if we told you that you can be aware of whether the necessary people got notified about your application and you get instant notification when it gets approved?
+What if we told you that you could be aware of whether the necessary people got notified about your application and you get instant notification when it gets approved?
 But, how?
 Workflow Automation Solutions.
 We can automate monotonous processes similar to the above example so that we can save time and some sanity.

 What is Workflow Automation?